Edtech Instruction and Information Specialist

-The Instruction & Information Specialist, a member of the ETIS Department, will be responsible for reimagining the role, function, and value-add of the library facility and the library program offering at Gulliver Prep across all divisions.
+The Instruction & Information Specialist, a member of the ETIS Department, will be responsible for reimagining the role, function, and value-add of the library facility and the library program offering at Gulliver Prep at the middle and upper school.
 This position will also be responsible for leveraging existing and emerging technologies to foster innovation, creativity, and curiosity at Gulliver Prep.
 The Instruction and Information Specialist must have a positive rapport with students, have a friendly outgoing disposition, a passion for reading all formats and genres, and must be able to demonstrate proficiency in applications of technology skills that encompass ISTE & AASL Crosswalk Standards.

 Job responsibilities include, but are not limited to: